com.google.gwt.user.client.ui

 widgets.

-This panel is used in the same way as DockLayoutPanel
+This panel is used in the same way as DockLayoutPanel, except that

 pair of child widgets has a splitter between them that the user can drag.